 Places to go on a Sri Lanka 14 days itinerary

-What is the best route for Sri Lanka 14 days tour?
+What is the best route for the Sri Lanka 14 days tour?

-The 14 days Sri Lanka tour available mainly on two major routes,
+The 14 days Sri Lanka tour is available mainly on two major routes,

-- 14 days tour Sri Lanka tour on northern route.
+- 14 days tour Sri Lanka tour on the northern route.

 - 14 days Sri Lanka tour on the southern route.

-Sri Lanka southern route is the most popular for Sri Lanka 14 days tour, therefore, most travellers who ventures on this 14 days trip take the southern route.
+Sri Lanka’s southern route is the most popular for Sri Lanka 14 days tour, therefore, most travellers who venture on this 14 days trip take the southern route.
 However, few customers, who travel on the island also take the northern route, but number-wise it is negligible.
-If you choose the northern circuit for the 14 days Sri Lanka trip you will miss some of the popular tourist attractions in Sri Lanka such as southern coast, west coast, Sri Lanka hill country, Wildlife reserves such as Yala, Galle fort, Whale watching etc.
+If you choose the northern circuit for the 14-day Sri Lanka trip you will miss some of the popular tourist attractions in Sri Lanka such as the southern coast, west coast, Sri Lanka hill country, and Wildlife reserves such as Yala, Galle fort, Whale watching, etc.